As the old adage goes, “May you live in interesting times”.

 Still, he noted that “younger people aren’t necessarily driven by a desire for remote work so much as a desire for flexibility.”

-That flexibility is why “integration” is going to be the next major phase of digital transformation.
+That flexibility is why “systems integration” is going to be the next major phase of digital transformation.

-Why integration is the newest phase of digital transformation
+Why systems integration is the newest phase of digital transformation

 While technology enables us to continue to operate at the same level of efficiency as we did before the pandemic, it doesn’t entirely replace all aspects of office life.